mateusjunges/laravel-kafka/docs/producing-messages/producing-messages.md

 Kafka::asyncPublish('broker')->onTopic('topic-name')
 ```

-The main difference is that the Async Producer is a singleton and will only flush the producer when the application is shutting down, instead of after each send or batch send.
+The main difference is that the Async Producer is a singleton and will only flush the producer when the application is shutting down, instead of after each send.
 This reduces the overhead when you want to send a lot of messages in your request handlers.

 ```+parse